OpenOCL/openocl.github.io/_api/ocl_system.md

     %% equivalent.
     %%

-    %%%
+    %% Using system functions
-    %% As system functions
+    %%
     sys1 = OclSystem(@sysVars,@sysEq);

     % Function definitions can be in the same file